joeuong/Quest_Survey/README.md

 - If more than one version is run, select a version to use in production
 - De-dupe the list of unassigned students to assign holds
 - (optional) recombine the files into one master/final file
+- Give to OUR/UFIT/Quest as two separate .csv files
+    - One with just the UFID/Term/Class_Nbrs (both terms can go in one file)
+    - One with the students who did not get matched in the script.

 ## Registration Day